siskulous/PiAlarm/README.md

   Turn on a light after a specified number of minutes.<br>
   Read the day's weather forecast between songs<br>
   NO SNOOZE OR OFF!
 The music will play for as long as it's been configured to play (an hour by default).
 There's
-    no way to turn it off and go back to sleep without SSHing into the PiAlarm<br>
+    no way to turn it off and go back to sleep without SSHing into the PiAwake<br>
   <br>
   <u>Other features</u><br>
   Web-based alarm scheduler.<br>